Adversarial Domain Randomization: VIRAT: Depth Estimation

+\textbf{Remarks:} Proof provided in supplementary material follows from the convexity of distance measure $2\gamma_i + d_{\mathcal{H}\Delta\mathcal{H}} (\mathcal{D}_i, \mathcal{D}_T)$ with application of Jensen's inequality \cite{liao2018sharpening}.
+Using this lemma, the corollary \ref{corollary:DR_single} states that in the absence of unlabeled target data, in expectation DR (centre of $\Delta$) is superior to data generation without randomization (any other point in $\Delta$).

+\begin{corollary} The generalization error bound for $\bar{\alpha}$-source domain (DR) is smaller than the expected generalization error bound of a single source domain (expectation over a uniform choice of source domain). \end{corollary}

-We model $\mathcal{D}_\Theta$ by making a strong pessimistic assumption about the rendering parameter distribution.
-By making this assumption, the hypothesis learned would be robust to large variations occurring in the target domain.
-This is especially useful when it is desirable when annotated target data is not available for rare scenarios.
+We modify DR's objective ({eq.\ref{eq:dr-loss}}) by making a pessimistic (adversarial) assumption about $\mathcal{D}_\Theta$ instead of assuming it to be stationary and uniform.
+By making this adversarial assumption, we force the learned hypothesis to be robust to adversarial variations occurring in the target domain.
+This type of worst case modeling is especially desirable when annotated target data is not available for rare scenarios.

-The proposed min-max objective function is as follows:
+The resulting min-max objective function is as follows: